takyu/Bingo_Machine/.github/README.md

 # BingoMachine

-Open the html file and you can play a simple bingo game.
+[This site](https://takyu.github.io/Bingo_Machine/) is where you can enjoy bingo games by yourself.
 It is recommended that you open it in Chrome.

 ![TopPage of BingoMachine](https://user-images.githubusercontent.com/80075559/114264633-faacde80-9a26-11eb-838e-e5ffb83461e1.png)